mengxie/learning-community/guides/irc.md

 ###Where do I chat?

 **irc.freenode.org**
 Freenode is one of the biggest and oldest IRC networks.
 The popular channels have over a 1000 users.
-Some of the more trafficked channels include #ubuntu, #python, ##linux, #haskell and #node.js.
+Some of the more trafficked channels include [#ubuntu](https://kiwiirc.com/client/irc.freenode.org/#ubuntu), [#python](https://kiwiirc.com/client/irc.freenode.org/#python), [#ruby](https://kiwiirc.com/client/irc.freenode.org/#ruby), [##linux](https://kiwiirc.com/client/irc.freenode.org/##linux), [#haskell](https://kiwiirc.com/client/irc.freenode.org/#haskell) and [#node.js](https://kiwiirc.com/client/irc.freenode.org/#node.js).
 There will generally be a channel for the programming language you're using, and they tend to be good places to ask for help.

 Check out [this Hacker News thread about good IRC channels](https://news.ycombinator.com/item?id=7161236).
 Here's a list of the most popular [IRC networks](http://irc.netsplit.de/networks/top100.php).